bioimage-io/spec-bioimage-io/README.md

 - `type`
 The value must be `model`, used to differentiate with other RDF types such as `dataset`, `application`.

+- `version`
+The version number of the model.
+The version number format must be a string in `MAJOR.MINOR.PATCH` format following the guidelines in Semantic Versioning 2.0.0 (see https://semver.org/).

 - `name`
 Name of this model.
 The model name should be human readble and only contain letters, numbers, `_`, `-` or spaces and not be longer than 36 characters.